-19There are other ways to reach the University Giving system, but none were identified in the IPL website, so a user would have to have other knowledge about how to get around the "Contribute now" link.
-In any case, if any participant did find different means to get to the University Giving system, the resulting donation would not be recorded as associated with our campaign.
+19There are other ways to reach the University Giving system, but none were identified in the IPL website, so a user would have to have other knowledge about how to get around the "Contribute

 In particular, we observed dramatically higher rates of clicking "Contribute now" than the rate of actually contributing across all mechanisms.
 In campaign 2004, only 6.1% of users who clicked through the "Contribute now" link actually contributed.
 The rate in campaign 2005 was 2.6%.
 Across both campaigns the percentage was 4.8%.
 The differences are statistically significant for each mechanism separately by campaign, and pooled across campaigns (p < 0.01 for both one-tailed and two-tailed Fisher exact tests for all mechanisms by campaign and pooled campaign, except in Premium 2004All where the one-tailed p-value is 0.17 and the two-tailed is 0.34, and all mechanisms in 2004Red).